-UK trading venues are required to detect and report suspicious transactions and orders to us without delay via STORs.
+UK trading venues must detect and report suspicious transactions and orders to us without delay via STORs.

 Firms (and individuals) who are persons professionally arranging or executing transactions must also detect and report suspicious transactions and orders to us without delay via STORs.
-Such persons must report STORs to us where they are registered or have their head office in the UK or, in the case of a branch, where the branch is situated in the UK.
+Such persons must report STORs to us if they are registered or have their head office in the UK or, in the case of a branch, if the branch is situated in the UK.

 A suspicious transaction or order is one where there are ‘reasonable grounds’ to suspect it might be market abuse, such as insider dealing or market manipulation.